Professional Doctoral Degrees

-The Doctor of Ministry (DMin) degree requires an ATS-accredited Master of Divinity (MDiv) degree or equivalent theological preparation.
-The DMin program normally requires three to five years of study beyond the master’s degree.
+The Doctor of Ministry (DMin) degree requires an ATS-accredited Master of Divinity (MDiv) degree (or equivalent theological preparation) OR a masters degree in a ministry-related area from an accredited college, university, or seminary.
+The DMin program normally requires three to six years of study beyond the master’s degree.
 The Doctor of Educational Ministry (DEdMin) degree requires the Master of Religious Education (MRE), Master of Arts in Christian Education (MACE), or equivalent theological preparation.
 The DEdMin program normally requires four to six years of study beyond the master’s degree.

 Components of both programs include a combination of workshops and seminars, and a ministry project designed to meet a specific need in the student’s ministry context.
 A formal written Project Report is required.
 For complete and current information on the professional doctoral degrees, please see the Professional Doctoral Programs (hereafter ProDoc) website at http://www.nobts.edu/cme.

 The outcomes for the DMin program are as follows: